stefan-niemeyer/githooks/README.md

 If you are working on a branch that contains an issue key in its name, for example `feature/DS-17`, the commit message will be enhanced with that key at the beginning.
 Of course, only if the first line does not already contain that key.

 The file `commit-msg` must be an executable file in the folder `.git/hooks` of a repository.
-If you changed this default folder via the `core.hooksPath` git configuration variable, you need to install it there.
+If you changed this default folder via the Git configuration variable `core.hooksPath`, the script will be installed there.

-For more information see https://git-scm.com/docs/githooks
+For more information see [Global Installation](#global-installation) or https://git-scm.com/docs/githooks

 # Installation for single Repositories

-For a simple installation of the Git hook in a repository you can use the script `install-jira-git/hook`.
+For a simple installation of the Git hook directly in a repository you can use the script `install-jira-git-hook`.

 If you do not pass a folder name to the script, the hook is installed in the repository where the current directory is located.